Yannick Boli

 Yannick Toapri Boli (born 13 January 1988) is a French professional footballer who plays as a forward.

 His previous clubs include Paris Saint-Germain, Le Havre, Nîmes and Bulgarian Chernomorets.
 He is the nephew of former France national team player Basile Boli and Lens striker Roger Boli.

 Career

 Club

 Born in Saint-Maur-des-Fossés, Boli began his playing career with Ligue 1 side PSG, joining them when he was eleven years old.

-He was part of the side's B team from 2005–07.
-In 2006, he helped their under-18s side to win the French Under-18 Championship and in his last season, he was a top scorer.
+He was part of the side's B team from 2005 to 2007.
+In 2006, he helped their 18 ans side to win the French 18 ans Championship and in his last season, he was a top scorer.

 On 6 May 2008, he scored a 77th-minute winner against Ligue 2 side Amiens SC, in the semi-finals of the Coupe de France to send PSG into the final, where he was an unused substitute as they lost 1–0 to Lyon.
 On playing for PSG, Boli said, "PSG are the club of my dreams and I joined when I was 11.
 The fact that I'm now playing here with the first team gives me immense pride."